-5.10 Logging
+5.16 Logging

 Use your Nextcloud log to review system status, or to help debug problems.
-You may adjust logging levels, and choose between using the Nextcloud log or your syslog.
-If additional audit information is required, you can optionally activate the admin_audit app, which by default generates a separate audit.log file in the data directory.
+You may adjust logging levels, and choose how and where log data is stored.
+If additional event logging is required, you can optionally activate the admin\audit app.